 The day custodian and school safety officer inspect facilities routinely for safety hazards, graffiti, and other conditions that require immediate removal or correction.
 On an annual basis, schools are required by the state to perform a comprehensive inspection and report those findings to the school community.
-The most recent inspection for Centinela Valley Independent Study School took place on December 16, 2009.
+The most recent inspection for Centinela Valley Independent Study School took place on January 11, 2012 (the school inspection for Centinela Valley Independent School was performed during the Lloyd High School inspection; findings are recorded on Lloyd High School's Facilities Inspection Tool dated January 11, 2012).
 The School Facility Good Repair Status table illustrated in this report identifies the state-required inspection areas and discloses the operational status in each of those areas.
-During the 2009-10 school year, 100% of restrooms were fully operational and available to students at all times.
+During the 2010-11 school year, 100% of restrooms were fully operational and available to students at all times.